caglardursun/SimpleSqlTool/README.md

 ## History :
 A few years ago When I was working in Pensoft, my boss Murat gave me to many CRUD regular tasks.
 He wants to copying and pasting.
 When I try to write a code generator, he didn't give me any time.
 So I keep going on to write some of the features at home.
 After one year later, I needed the same procedure.
-So I open up the project, change a few things and reusing it in my current project.
+So I desided to open up the project, change a few things and reusing it in my current project.